 If you have kids 12 years or below you will need Verification of Vaccination.

-Verification of Vaccination requirements are needed for kids below 12 years and below.
+Verification of Vaccination requirements is needed for kids below 12 years and below.

 If your work permit expires, then the DP automatically gets revoked.